Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Additional material: comparison to existing data

 \subsection{Scale differences across datasets}

-The differences of the scale of aggregate input purchases and output sales, as captured by the different data sources, is illustrated in Fig. \ref{fig:input_output_scatterplot_2019}.
+Fig. \ref{app:fig:input_output_scatterplot_2019} illustrates the differences in the scale of aggregate input purchases and output sales, as captured by the different data sources.
 Each dot in the figure reflects the data for one of the 105 different industries.
-The red 45 degree line illustrates of how the dots would be allocated if transaction values were equal.
-The figure shows that for the majority of sectors, we find much lower values in the Payment data compared to the ONS datasets, with few exceptions.
+The red 45-degree line illustrates how the dots would be allocated if transaction values were equal.
+The figure shows that for the majority of sectors, we find much lower values in the payment data compared to the ONS datasets, with few exceptions.

 \FloatBarrier